-Lynne Quarmby is one of dg’s old and dear friends.
-She is a gene biologist who runs a research lab at Simon Fraser University and lives in West Vancouver; she’s also a painter (see five water colours earlier posted on NC), a musician and a big-time outdoorswoman.
+Lynne Quarmby is a gene biologist who runs a research lab at Simon Fraser University and lives in West Vancouver; she’s also a painter (see five water colours earlier posted on NC), a musician and a big-time outdoorswoman.
 DG briefly attended Simon Fraser in the summer of 1969 as a graduate student in philosophy.
 That summer he won the British Columbia 5,000m track championship, climbed the Lions (the twin snowy peaks you can see in the distance from downtown Vancouver), and went to San Francisco and hung out on Haight and Ashberry (where nothing much happened).
 Lynne’s “What it’s like living here” essay reminds him of the past (although it was summer and it didn’t rain much, and he lived on campus on top of Burnaby Mountain and didn’t have to commute).
 Vancouver really is one of the most gorgeous cities in the world, with English Bay out in front and the beaches and the ships and the great bridges and the snowy mountains just behind.

 The one thing everyone seems to know about Vancouver is that it rains.
 It’s true.
 It is raining now, as I look from my 4th floor apartment in West Vancouver across English Bay to Kitsilano.
 The glow of streetlights at 11 am this January 7 morning emphasizes the daytime darkness and feeds the sense that the soft rain will continue unrelenting for weeks to come, socked-in, drizzling, misty, foggy, dark and wet.
 When days are this dark melancholy seeps in – you’ve been forgetting to dose with vitamin D to compensate for the lack of sunlight (and thinking too much about the lack of research funding).
 But Vancouver is a coy place.
 It relents, the clouds thin and lift and you thrill to the spectrum of grays – oyster, pearly, mousy, leaden, silver.
 It’s 3 pm and the continuously changing light makes it difficult to stay focused on the lecture that needs to be written.
 I relent and head out for a walk, knowing that I will be up late working.